28. Reflection and refraction

 Figure 28.26 – A primary rainbow is generated by the refraction of sunlight through spherical water droplets.
 A secondary rainbow can be generated when light reflects twice before refracting.
 Rainbow principle, by Cmglee and modified by Alyssa J. Pasquale, Ph.D., is licensed under CC BY-SA 4.0.

 Note that you can often see a secondary rainbow above the primary rainbow.
 The secondary rainbow comes about from a double reflection within the droplet.
 Some of the white light from the Sun that enters near the bottom of a droplet can undergo a reflection twice within the droplet and emerge near the top.
-Note the ordering of the emerging color spectrum is reversed with red emerging on top and violet emerging on the bottom.
+Note that the ordering of the emerging color spectrum is reversed with red emerging on top and violet emerging on the bottom.
 This results in the reversed ordering of the spectrum when the double-reflected light from different droplets reaches your eyes.
 This phenomenon, known as a double rainbow, is shown in Figure 28.27.

 Figure 28.27, described in the caption.